Vincent-Mattana/Decoder/project-context.md

 The application uses a dark-themed UI with:
 - Dark background (#121212)
 - Glowing text effects using text-shadow
-- Runic symbols for encrypted text
+- Runic symbols for encrypted text (2.25rem size)
-- Responsive design for all screen sizes
+- Fixed positioning for control elements
+- CSS variables for dynamic spacing and responsive adjustments
 - Interactive elements with hover and focus effects

 ## Deployment